biodati/studio_help/docs/sections/networks/searching_networks.md

 7) The Copy Network icon.
 See [[Copying a Network]]

 8) The Edit icon.
-Clicking this icon will activate the network and take you to the Network Landing page, from which you can edit the Network.
+Clicking this icon will activate the network and take you to the Network Landing page, from which you can edit the network.
 See [[Making a Network Active Overview]]

 9) The delete icon.
 Click here to logically delete the network.